 Regardless of race, women with low incomes are less likely to have regular health screenings, treatments, and follow-ups.
-Research shows that more women of color, especially Hispanic and Black women, live in poverty than whites.
+Research shows that more women of color, especially Hispanic and Black women, live in poverty than White women.

 Lower income can affect access to health insurance and good quality health care.
 When you're struggling financially, you also might not be able to keep up with a healthy diet and lifestyle.
 Tobacco use and obesity, for example, can raise your chances of getting breast cancer.